Jodi Gordon: Modelling

 At the age of 13, Gordon won a modelling competition and gained a contract with Vivien's Modelling Agency.
 Her modelling led her to Japan, London and Milan, where she lived for five months.
-While modelling in London for two months she took the opportunity to travel through Europe recreationally.
+While modelling in London for two months, she took the opportunity to travel through Europe recreationally.

-Gordon has been the official celebrity ambassador and model for Australian lingerie brand Crystelle, Shoe label Tony Bianco, and swimwear label 2Chillies In 2013, she was announced as a new Myer ambassador.
-Gordon stepped down from ambassador duties with Myer in December 2017.
+Gordon has been the official celebrity ambassador and model for Australian lingerie brand Crystelle, Shoe label Tony Bianco, and swimwear label 2Chillies.
+In 2013, she was announced as the new brand ambassador for Myer.
+In March 2017, she became an ambassador for car manufacturer Mazda's new CX-5 SUV.
+That same year, Gordon stepped down from her duties with Myer.
 In 2020, Gordon became an ambassador for skincare brand Esmi Skin Minerals.